 CARE OF BRONZE, CLEANING AND WAXING

-B. Apply a light coat of wax to entire surface using a soft cloth or your hand, being careful not to get build up in cloth in plastic bag and us exclusively for your bronzes) avoid rubbing to hard on ridges as patina (color) will eventually wear off and leave a gold highlight.
+- Apply a light coat of wax to entire surface using a soft cloth or your hand, being careful not to get build up in crevasses or creases.
+Let dry for approximately five minutes.
+Buff lightly with a soft cloth, (save this cloth in plastic bag and us exclusively for your bronzes) avoid rubbing to hard on ridges as patina (color) will eventually wear off and leave a gold highlight.

-2. CLEANING AND POLISHING HIGH POLISHED AREAS Gold Bronze polished areas)
+- CLEANING AND POLISHING HIGH POLISH AREAS (bronze polished areas)

-A. Simi chrome bronze polish, available in sports, hardware, and jewelry or motorcycle shops.
+- Simi chrome bronze polish, available is sports, hardware, and jewelry or motorcycle shops.

-B. Precaution: do not get bronze polish on patina areas, (colored) it will remove the patina.
+- Precaution: no not get bronze polish on patina areas, (colored) it will remove the patina.
 If some accidentally lands on the patina area wipe immediately with soft cloth or paper towel.

-C. Application: take a small amount on tip of folded paper towel or Q-tip and apply to area you wish to clean.
-Clean a small area then wipe immediately with soft paper towel, buff to a glowing shine.
-Continue on until all polished bronze areas are clean.
+- Application: take a small amount on tip of folded paper towel or Q-tip and apply to area you wish to clean.
+Clean small areas at a time wiping immediately with soft paper towel, buff to a glowing shine.
+Continue on until all areas are clean.

-D. Natural deepening gold is desirable,try to avoid touching the polished bronze, as this is what makes stain marks.
+- Natural deepening gold is desirable, try to avoid touching the polished bronze, as this is what makes stain marks.

-B. Can’t clean or dust rough areas?
-Try using a soft paint brush but first wrap the metal part with duck tape so you don't scratch the bronze.
+- Can’t clean or dust rough areas?
+Try using a soft paint brush